 Premier Club Room

 All Premier rooms are located at the topmost floor (9th) of the hotel.
 Compared to the other floors, the rooms here are markedly newer as these have been refurbished recently.
 My Premier Club room was 31 square meters in size, elegantly furnished and carried a subtle oriental theme.
 I found ornamental pottery and orchids by the desk while a number of magazines were sorted in a rack for me to choose from.
+The bed has one of the best mattresses I’ve encountered so far.

 One defining feature of the Premier rooms is the complimentary minibar which has a decent selection of alcoholic and non-alcoholic drinks, a small can of Pringles and a bag of nuts.
 This is especially helpful for late-night hunger pangs when you don’t have to worry about heading down to grab a midnight snack.